-An FSA allows an employee to set aside a designate portion of his or her earnings on a pre-tax basis to pay for qualified expensesas set forth by IRS guidelines.
-Most commonly used to pay for medical out-of-pocket expenses but often use too forpermissible dependent care expenses.
-Money deducted from an employee's pay into an FSA is not subject to payroll taxes, resulting in a substantial payroll tax savings for both the employee and the employer.
+An FSA allows an employee to set aside a designated portion of their earnings on a pre-tax basis to pay for qualified expenses as set forth by IRS guidelines.
+Employees may set aside pay in to the Health FSA and/or Dependent Care FSA to help them pay for out-of-pocket expenses related to medical care, dental care, orthodontia treatments, eye exams, glasses, contacts, eligble over-the-counter items, daycare, pre-school, before and after school care programs and summer day camps.
+Money deducted from an employee's pay into their FSA is not subject to payroll taxes and provides payroll tax savings for both the employee and the employer.

-The most common type of FSA, the Health FSA is used to pay for medical expenses not paid for by insurance; this usually means deductibles, copayments, and coinsurance for the employee's health plan, but may also include expenses not covered by the health plan, such as dental and vision expenses and eligible over-the-counter (OTC) medications, including a first aid items.
+The Health FSA is used to pay for medical expenses not paid for by insurance; this usually means deductibles, copayments, and coinsurance out-of-pocket expenses owed by a patient that was not paid by insurance.
+Additionally, many expenses not covered by a health plan, such as dental and vision expenses and eligible over-the-counter (OTC) items/medications, including a first aid items are also eligible.

 Generally used in conjunction with a health savings account (HSA), a Limited Purpose FSA offers the same tax advantages as the Health FSA, but the use of the funds are, as the name suggests, more limited to reimburse employees for designated eligible expenses such as for dental, vision, over-the-counter or preventative care expenses.